cpisciotta/xcbeautify/README.md

 ### Swift Package Manager

-Create a directory in the same location as the `xcodeproj` file, for example `Example`.
+Create a directory in the same location as the `xcodeproj` file, for example `BuildTools`.
 In that directory, create a `Package.swift` file with the following contents.
 In addition, add an empty file named `Empty.swift` to the same location.